codersgyan/expressify/README.md

 Running Expressify-CLI locally is straightforward with the help of the provided Makefile.
 Follow these steps to set up and run the project in a development environment:

+##### Prerequisites:

+Ensure that Go is installed on your system.
+Verify this with `go version`.
+Familiarity with basic make commands can be helpful.

+**_Notes:_**
+The Makefile simplifies common tasks but can be modified if your workflow requires it.
+Additional configuration or steps might be necessary depending on the specific setup of your project.

 ##### Clone the Repository

-Clone the repository to your local machine using Git:
+Start with cloning the repository to your local machine using Git:

 ```bash
 git clone https://github.com/codersgyan/expressify.git